xzong0619/boltz-hackathon/hackathon/README_Hackathon.md

 Each data point contains three proteins with IDs: `"H"` (heavy chain segment), `"L"` (light chain segment), and `"A"` (antigen).

+The `input_dict` has the `sequences` field already filled with `protein` or `ligand` entries for each molecule in the datapoint.
+A `protein` entry already has the `id`, `sequence`, and `msa` fields filled.
+A `ligand` entry has the `id` and `smiles` fields filled.
+Inside this function you can copy and modify `input_dict` as needed to add or change any other fields supported by the Boltz input YAML format (e.g., constraints, hyperparameters, etc.).

 The function should return a **list of tuples**, where each tuple contains:

 - A modified `input_dict` with any changes made during preparation, which will be reflected in the Boltz input YAML.
 - A list of CLI arguments that should be passed to Boltz for this configuration.

 By returning multiple tuples, you can run Boltz with different configurations for the same datapoint (e.g., different sampling strategies, different constraints, different hyperparameters).
 Each configuration will be run separately with its own YAML file and CLI argument combination.

+**_NOTE_**: Your CLI arguments will be appended to a list of default arguments:

+- `--devices 1`
+- `--cache` (use `BOLTZ_CACHE` environment variable to adapt cache location)
+- `--output-dir` (based on `--intermediate-dir` argument of `predict_hackathon.py`)
+- `--no-kernels` (to disable custom CUDA kernels for compatibility)
+- `--output-format pdb` (to always output PDB files)

-Note that we have already precomputed MSA for all proteins and it will be input alongside the protein sequences.
+We have already precomputed MSAs for all proteins and they will be input alongside the protein sequences.
 Thus, you can not change the MSA calculation.
 However, you can post-process the input MSA within the `prepare_protein_complex` function before it is passed to the Boltz model, e.g. save a sub-sampled MSA to a *new* CSV file and ajust the MSA path of the protein in `input_dict` accordingly.
 You can find example MSA in the provided data.

 #### Step 2: Running Boltz